dreikanter/ruby-bookmarks/README.md

 - [CanCanCan](https://github.com/CanCanCommunity/cancancan) — a continuation of the dead.
 [CanCan](https://github.com/ryanb/cancan) project.
 Our mission is to keep CanCan alive and moving forward, with maintenance fixes and new features.
 - [Pundit](https://github.com/elabs/pundit) — minimal authorization through OO design and pure Ruby classes.

+### Avatars

+- [avatarly](https://github.com/lucek/avatarly) — a simple gem for creating gmail-like user avatars based on user email or any other string passed.

+### Bootstrap

+- [bootstrap-sass](https://github.com/twbs/bootstrap-sass) — official SASS port of Twitter Bootstrap.
+- [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) — Twitter Bootstrap for Rails asset pipeline.

+### Configuration and Environment Variables

+- :star2: [dotenv](https://github.com/bkeepers/dotenv) — loads environment variables from .env file into ENV in development.
+- [Figaro](https://github.com/laserlemon/figaro) — simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.

+### Debugging

+- [Byebug](https://github.com/deivid-rodriguez/byebug) — a simple to use, feature rich debugger for Ruby 2.
+It uses the new TracePoint API for execution control and the new Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
+It's developed as a C extension, so it's fast.
+And it has a full test suite so it's reliable.

+### Search

+- [Ransack](https://github.com/activerecord-hackery/ransack) — enables the creation of both simple and advanced search forms against your application's models.

 ### Message Queuing